flutter/website/src/docs/cookbook/animation/animated-container.md

 ---
-title: Animate the properties of a Container
+title: Animate the properties of a container
 next:
   title: Fade a widget in and out
   path: /docs/cookbook/animation/opacity-animation